ZAZ-965 "Humpbacked" - is it so similar to FIAT?

 Let me remind you that the main paradigm for the creation of the ZAZ-965 was the need to give the population a simple and inexpensive car.
 Hence - the use of budget, but not miserable, and often even elegant solutions.
 How do you like, for example, the rear window, interchangeable with the windshield?
 I caught a stone from the road - I just took off the rubber bands, swapped the windows and drove on.
 Brilliant!

-And the salon!
-Yes, he is very simple, but he is cute!
-There's even a stove here!
-Autonomous, liquid, own.
-True, not all owners risked using it - there were often cases of spontaneous combustion.
-But, given that the ZAZ-965 was positioned on the market as an alternative to the Ural motorcycle with a sidecar (and, by the way, it cost only one and a half times more), the level of comfort is simply luxurious!
-In addition, if the motorcycle is designed for three, then four are placed in the Zaporozhets.
+And the interior!
+Yes, it is very simple, but it is nice!
+There is even a heater!
+Autonomous, liquid, its own.
+True, not all owners risked using it - there were frequent cases of spontaneous combustion.
+But, considering that the ZAZ-965 was positioned on the market as an alternative motorcycle "Ural" with a sidecar (and cost, by the way, only one and a half times more) the level of comfort is simply luxurious!
+In addition, if the motorcycle is designed for three, then four fit in the "Zaporozhets".

-There is even room for luggage!
-It is clear that you can’t put much in the tiny space in front, and the proximity to the gas tank is alarming.
-But there is a small “nick” behind the back seat.
-And if you throw out two passengers and fold the back of the sofa, the Hunchback turns almost into a truck.
+And there's even room for luggage!
+It's clear that you can't put much in the tiny space in front, and the proximity to the gas tank is alarming.
+But there is a small "stash" behind the back seat.
+And if you throw out two passengers and fold the back of the sofa, the "Humpback" turns into almost truck.

 However, most owners solved the problem easier - by installing a roof rack.